 Are Workers on Strike Entitled to Collect Unemployment Insurance (UI) Benefits?

 When workers go on strike in protest of working conditions, they typically do not expect to be paid their regular wages.
-But when striking employees collect unemployment insurance (UI) benefits?
+But, some states allow striking workers to collect unemployment benefits in certain situations, like if the strike is due to an employer violating labor laws or agreements.

 See Eligibility for Unemployment Compensation Benefits for more information about unemployment benefits.